Guest worker program: Effectiveness

 The effectiveness of guest worker programs has been a source of disagreement among scholars.
 Accounts from agricultural employers purport that most employers do not use the program to recruit workers.
 A recent article in the Los Angeles Times reported that about 6% of farm workers are employed via H-2A Visas and that undocumented workers account for most of agricultural labor.
-An article published by Florida Farmers Incorporated reported similarly low levels of participation among Florida citrus growers and suggested that the current guest worker program is unpopular because of the complicated, expensive, and timeconsuming process of acquiring H-2A visas.
+An article published by Florida Farmers Incorporated reported similarly low levels of participation among Florida citrus growers and suggested that the current guest worker program is unpopular because of the complicated, expensive, and time-consuming process of acquiring H-2A visas.

 The success of the current migrant worker system has yet to be completely evaluated.
 Those who have attempted to calculate and predict the success of guest worker programs have found the process to be very speculative.
 In an analysis of the United States' guest worker program, legal expert Aili Palmunen wrote, "it is difficult if not impossible to give a concrete estimate of who will participate in this program."

 Outside the United States

-Countries outside of The United States that have used guest worker programs in the past or currently have programs in place include Singapore, Canada, Taiwan, northern and western European countries including Austria, Belgium, Denmark, France, Germany, Luxembourg, the Netherlands, Norway, Sweden, Switzerland, and the United Kingdom, and eastern European countries such as Czechoslovakia, Bulgaria, Hungary, and Poland.
+Countries outside of the United States that have used guest worker programs in the past or currently have programs in place include Singapore, Canada, Taiwan, northern and western European countries including Austria, Belgium, Denmark, France, Germany, Luxembourg, the Netherlands, Norway, Sweden, Switzerland, and the United Kingdom, and eastern European countries such as the Czech Republic, Bulgaria, Hungary, and Poland.

 The Canadian Seasonal Agricultural Workers Program, started in 1966 as a labor migration agreement with Jamaica.
 Later the program expanded to other commonwealth countries in the Caribbean, and in 1974 to Mexico.
 While similar to the Bracero Program in that it uses temporary workers to fill labor shortages, the Canadian Program differs in its provided working and living conditions, more bureaucratic recruitment practices, and smaller size.
 The Mexican Ministry of Labor recruits workers and negotiates wages with Human Resources Development Canada.
 Farmers are required to offer workers a minimum of 240 work hours over six weeks, provide free approved housing and cooking facilities, and pay the higher of the minimum or prevailing wage given to Canadians performing the same labor.
 Most Mexican workers are male, married, and over 25 years of age, who leave their families behind in Mexico; their average stay in Canada is four months.

-In 1990, Taiwan introduced a formal guest worker program that allowed the importation of workers from Thailand, the Philippines, and Indonesia under one-year visas.
+In 1990, Taiwan introduced a formal guest worker program that allowed workers from Thailand, the Philippines, and Indonesia entry under one-year visas.
 Under the Employment Services Act of 1992, temporary guest workers from these countries were permitted to work in Taiwan's manufacturing, construction, and services sectors.
 As a protection mechanism for local workers, the Taiwanese government has set quotas for the percentage of foreign workers that each industry sector is allowed to hire.